-The Jackson Organization, Research Consultants, Inc. On March 12, 2007, the Company acquired all of the issued and outstanding common stock of TJO for approximately \$12.6 million, consisting of approximately \$11.5 million payable in cash and 252,616 shares of HealthStream common stock.
-Approximately \$1.6 million of the cash consideration is being held in escrow and will be released upon the occurrence of future events.
-All of the common stock shares are held in an escrow account until September 12, 2008, and are subject to any claims for indemnification pursuant to the stock purchase agreement.
-As of December 31, 2007 the Company had incurred direct, incremental expenses associated with the acquisition of TJO of approximately \$0.7 million.
+The Jackson Organization, Research Consultants, Inc. On March 12, 2007, the Company acquired all of the issued and outstanding common stock of TJO for approximately \$12.6 million, consisting of approximately \$11.5 million in cash and 252,616 shares of HealthStream common stock.
+The Company incurred approximately \$690,000 of direct, incremental expenses associated with the acquisition of TJO.
 TJO provides healthcare organizations with quality and satisfaction surveys, data analyses of survey results, and other research-based measurement tools.
-This acquisition has been accounted for using the purchase method of accounting.
+This acquisition was accounted for using the purchase method of accounting.
 TJO's results of operations have been included in the Company's results in the HealthStream Research business unit from the date of the acquisition.